STEllAR-GROUP/hpx-kokkos/README.md

 without notice.

 The following functions follow the same API as the corresponding Kokkos functions.
+Only the HPX, CUDA, HIP, and SYCL execution spaces are asynchronous.
-All execution spaces except HPX and CUDA are currently blocking and only return ready futures.
+Other spaces are blocking and only return ready futures.

 ```
 namespace hpx { namespace kokkos {